mike-mcgraw/skills-github-pages/_posts/2023-12-05-another-page.md

 ---
 title: "More Info"
-date: 2023-12-04
+date: 2023-12-05
 super-secret-number: 21
 ---

-# More Info
+# Another Page
-Here is some more info
+Here is another page
 super-secret-number is: {{super-secret-number}}